 English Heritage open all year.

 Little Dennis Fort was built on the rocks below Pendennis at the same time to give additional firepower.
-Across the water is St Mawes Castle.
+Across the River Fal estuary, known as the Carrick Roads, is St Mawes Castle.

 |On Pendennis Point, 1 mile south west of Falmouth|